 Heck no…I’m sure your mom, dad, sister, best friend, can help you.
 But if you want knowledgeable and professional input and no sugar-coating, then yes.
 You need unbiased evaluation and critique.

 In all seriousness, a writer, in most cases, cannot step aside to evaluate their own work.
 They have a tendency to overlook areas that need tightening or are not error-free.
 An editor isn’t there only to improve a manuscript, but to provide guidance to help improve writing skills for future books.

 Do you offer a free sample?

-Yes, I’d be happy to work the first five pages of your manuscript using track changes in Microsoft Word.
+Yes, I’d be happy to work the first three pages ( approximately 750 – 900 words) of your manuscript using track changes in Microsoft Word.
 This way, you get a preview of my work and I have the opportunity to assess your manuscript’s needs.

 What files do you work with?